Ethics Committee Goal

 - No record of disciplinary action or correction order issued by APA, the State Board of Psychology of Ohio or other state, provincial or territorial psychology licensing board.

 - The documentation of appropriate educational and other activity in the area of ethics in the two to three year period immediately preceding application to join the committee is an important part of the criteria to be on the committee.
-Not only must the person have taken 6 or more CE ethics credits in the previous biennium, but they must also be able to document a sustained interest and competence in ethical issues.
-The ethical issues studied must focus on the practice of psychology in the public and/or the private sector.
+The person shall have taken 6 or more continuing education ethics credits in the previous biennium, but they must also be able to document a sustained interest and competence in the previous biennium and document a sustained interest and competence in ethical issues.

 - Evidence of ethical practice, competent professional judgment, and collegiality as informed by an interview with Ethics Committee members and information obtained from collateral sources and professional references.